jamiehackett/etx/knowledge.md

 The Airbus A380 was a monumental project, representing a major leap in aircraft development.
 Designed as the world's largest passenger airplane, it boasted a capacity four times greater than the Boeing 747.
 The project's goal was to revolutionize transoceanic air travel with unprecedented passenger capacity and range, addressing the rapidly growing global air traffic industry.

-Initially, Boeing was optimistic about the A380's market potential.
+Initially, Airbus was optimistic about the A380's market potential.
 Studies indicated a rising demand for large aircraft, driven by increasing passenger numbers, especially on long-haul flights where high-capacity planes could be more efficient.
 The A380 was also envisioned as a solution to airport congestion and space limitations for takeoff and landing.
 The strategy anticipated airlines needing fewer but larger aircraft.

-The Airbus A380's development cost Boeing over $30 billion, reflecting not only financial investment but also the integration of cutting-edge technologies (Nelson, 2020).
+The Airbus A380's development cost Airbus over $30 billion, reflecting not only financial investment but also the integration of cutting-edge technologies (Nelson, 2020).
 The plane's innovative materials, complex systems, and unique features were designed to enhance efficiency, comfort, and environmental performance.

-The Airbus A380 project demonstrated Boeing's technological ambition and commitment, setting new standards for long-haul air travel and passenger management efficiency.
+The Airbus A380 project demonstrated Airbus's technological ambition and commitment, setting new standards for long-haul air travel and passenger management efficiency.

 **Importance of Customer Requirements in Project Management**